-5. Do you have enoug gh text books in the school?
+5. Do you have enough tex Yes No

-Yes No

-6. Do teachers and pu pils have access to these books?
+6. Do teachers and pupils Yes No have access to these books?

-Yes No

-7. Do the text books of overlook biasness?
+7. Do the text books overlayer No

-Yes No

-8. Do you have positi ve attitude and interaction towards your learners?
+8. Do you have positive at Yes No titude and interaction towards your learners?

-Yes No

-9. Is the environment in your school gender friendly?
+our school gender friendly?

-Yes No

 10. Do you check for gender biasness in resources?

 Yes No

-11. Does the commun nity around the school support girl child education?

 Yes No